-- A remittance from the facility showing Medicaid payment for a full calendar month for that individual. - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month. - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes; or - A copy of a state document confirming full benefit dual eligible status and receipt of home and community-based waiver services is evidence that the member qualifies for zero cost-sharing. - When we receive the evidence showing your co-pay level, we will update our system so that you can pay the correct co-pay when you get your next prescription at the pharmacy.
-If you overpay your co-pay, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future co-pays.
-If the pharmacy hasn't collected a co-pay from you and is carrying your co-pay as a debt owed by you, we may make the payment directly to the pharmacy.
+- A remittance from the facility showing Medicaid payment for a full calendar month for that individual. - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month. - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes; or - A copy of a state document confirming full benefit dual eligible status and receipt of home and community-based waiver services is evidence that the member qualifies for zero cost-sharing. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+If you overpay your copayment, we will reimburse you.
+Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
+If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please contact Customer Service if you have questions (phone numbers are printed on the back cover of this booklet).